Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 United States

-The U.S. State Department on Wednesday confirmed that 22 U.S. citizens have been killed in fighting in Israel and Gaza.
+U.S. Secretary of State Antony Blinken told reporters during a joint press conference Thursday in Israel with its prime minister, Benjamin Netanyahu, that at least 25 Americans had been killed in fighting amid the conflict.

-The figure is a drastic increase from Tuesday when President Joe Biden said at least 14 had been killed.
+The number was up from three the day before and a drastic increase from Tuesday when President Joe Biden said at least 14 had been killed.

-National Security Advisor Jake Sullivan told reporters in Washington on Wednesday that 17 other Americans were missing.

-"We know that, so far, 22 Americans lost their lives and 17 remain unaccounted for," he said.
-"We know that these numbers are likely to increase in the days ahead."